 Early Socialization

 Introduce your pup to busy streets, slippery floors, uniforms, kids, bikes, everything!
 Calm, positive exposure before 16 weeks prevents fear-based aggression later on.
+Learning how to desensitize a dog to strangers is critical for a balanced security dog.

-Core Obedience Cues
+Core Obedience

 - Sit & Down: self-control starter kit